The GEO Group Foundation

 Karnes Country Correctional Center and Karnes County Residential Center came together to donate journals so that every student in Karnes City Junior High School can be a part of this powerful movement.

-In 2017, LaSalle Detention Facility had the privilege of awarding a total of fifty-eight graduates received scholarships totaling approximately $57,000 at the scholarship reception.
+In 2017, LaSalle ICE Processing Center had the privilege of awarding a total of fifty-eight graduates received scholarships totaling approximately $57,000 at the scholarship reception.

 In May 2017, The GEO Group Foundation proudly supported the Prison Fellowship’s June 2017 Angel Tree Sports Camp by donating $5,000 to the three-day camp.
 Prison Fellowship is a nationwide organization whose primary focus is inmate rehabilitation and family reconciliation.